-Our world seems flooded and adrift in a sea of negativity: loud, angry politics; the grisly video of a dying man shot by the police; protest marches filling streets; a man in a refrigerator truck driving through celebrating crowds.
+Our world seems flooded and adrift in a sea of negativity: loud, angry politics; grisly violence of a mass shooting; mean, trolling comments online.

 It can seem overwhelming; all too much to process, to feel, to absorb.